openig-contrib/script-util-for-openig/README.md

-Forgerock Identity Gateway amazing route samples!
+Forgerock Identity Gateway amazing route examples!
 ======

-This repository contains short and simple routes for [**Forgerock Identity Gateway(IG)**](https://backstage.forgerock.com/downloads/OpenIG#browse)
+This repository contains short and simple routes for [**Forgerock Identity Gateway (IG)**](https://backstage.forgerock.com/downloads/OpenIG#browse)

-An install of [**Forgerock Access Management(AM)**](https://backstage.forgerock.com/downloads/OpenAM/Access%20Management/5.1.1/AM%20Zip/zip#list) is also required to perform authentication/authorization examples.
+An install of [**Forgerock Access Management (AM)**](https://backstage.forgerock.com/downloads/OpenAM/Access%20Management/5.1.1/AM%20Zip/zip#list) is also required to perform authentication/authorization examples.

 What does IG do?
 What can I do with IG?
 -----------------------------